SeanQuinlan/ADSAK/README.md

-# ADSAK
+# Active Directory Swiss Army Knife

-Active Directory Swiss Army Knife
+A small GUI application to make searching and manipulating Active Directory a little easier.